Wodajo/Offensive/3-scanning-networks/dump/overview -scanning.md

 `--disable-arp-ping` No ARP or IPv6 Neighbor Discovery.
 Useful on networks using proxy ARP, in which a router replies to all ARP requests making every target appear to be up according to ARP scan
 `--traceroute` typical traceroute using ICMP Time Exceeded
 #### hping3
-lower level & stealthier than nmap BUT can be used on 1 host and doesn't support IPv6
+lower level & stealthier than nmap BUT can be used on 1 target and doesn't support IPv6
 Probably won't be of much usage, but I'm going to run some test with it
   `hping -1 10.0.0.x --rand-dest -I eth0`
         `-1` ICMP mode